"The mountains are calling and I must go."

 But in the end — after all the searching of our souls — the signs kept pointing toward a new adventure awaiting us in Colorado.
 Our hearts kept telling us that doubts would always come.
 Fears would always arise.
 But if we waited until all things aligned and all answers were found, we’d never follow the nudge we felt over a year ago.

-After we sell our house, we plan to start a new chapter in Colorado — likely in the Denver area.
-Lindsay will be the face of Fishhook out West, helping to continue the work of her company and building relationships with new clients in Colorado and further west.
+After we sell our house, we plan to start a new chapter in Colorado Springs — just south of Denver.
+Lindsay will be the face of Fishhook out West, helping to continue the work of her company and building their own Colorado marketing presence out west.

 Keyhole Marketing will simply be relocating to a new address, still digitally working with small businesses in and out of the state as I’ve always done.
 And as my current clients already know, I’ll be planning to return to Indiana regularly for face-to-face meetings and photography sessions.
 Speaking of photography, though it probably goes without saying, I’ll also be keeping my Joetography business going, likely filling your social feeds with images of my surroundings on the regular.

-And so there you have it.
+And so there you have it — our journey to moving west and building a new colorado marketing firm.
 You now know about as much as we know at this time.

 If I’m honest, it’s a bittersweet time of life.
 This is the place that made us into who we are now and who we’ll be taking with us then.
 It’s where we were married, and where we nearly got divorced.
 Where we adopted our son, and lost two other adoptions.
 Where we made and lost good friends.
 Where we found and left good jobs.